 NRW.BANK Green and Social Bonds

 With a view to stepping up the promotion of sustainable projects, NRW.BANK provides its funding recipients with favourable funding on a specially introduced low-interest “green” funding curve – the NRW.BANK.Green Curve.
-To qualify for the use of the discounted “green” funding curve, the projects to be financed must at least meet the “substantial contribution” criteria in accordance with the EU Taxonomy Regulation.
-In addition, alignment with the relevant “do no significant harm” (DNSH) criteria as well as the “minimum social safeguards” is expected on a “best-effort” basis.
+To qualify for the use of the discounted “green” funding curve, the projects to be financed must at least meet the criteria of the current Green Bond Framework (at minimum meet the “substantial contribution” criteria in accordance with the EU Taxonomy Regulation and the “minimum social safeguards” as well as the “do no significant harm” (DNSH) criteria dependent on data availability).

 NRW.BANK Provides Green Financing for Municipalities